pnetlabrepo/ishare2/README.md

 <h2 align="center">
   CLI-based Bash tool used to download and install images into a PNETLab server automatically and with minimal efforts
+  <br></br>
+  New: Since v1.5.7, a web app was released.
+App was named ishare2 GUI
 </h2>

 ## :hammer_and_wrench: Language